 Legal weed can kick-start the economy in a myriad of ways.
 With more income available and more jobs, people and governments will have a chance to save, along with all the revenue that such processes can generate.
-Right now, federal government spends several billion dollars every year just on enforcing outdated marijuana laws.
+Right now, the federal government spends several billion dollars every year just on enforcing outdated marijuana laws.
 The American Civil Liberties Union found these costs to be $3.6 billion in 2013.

 As legalization spreads, enforcement costs will go down, but if weed were legal nationally, they would not exist at all.
 If marijuana exited the list of federally controlled substances, there would be far fewer court cases involving weed-related offenses, ultimately reducing incarceration rates considerably and creating an opportunity to save vast sums of money.

 Legal pot will also benefit medical patients significantly, as prices will drop exorbitantly as more states legalize.
 This will be because of commoditization, which may or may not appeal to tax collectors and profit-hungry companies.
 Prices will be much lower.
 Additionally, with consumers having more money to spend, legalization could increase revenues in other sectors too.